The camera diopter adjustment is quick and easy, hugely beneficial, but so often overlooked by photography enthusiasts who just bought their cameras.

 When I hear this question, it always brings a memory of a funny episode that happened a few years ago and prompted me to include a slide about diopter adjustment in the course notes I send to the students.

-Before I start my beginners photography classes, I always ask participants to tell me about their interest in photography.
+Before I start my online beginners photography classes, I always ask participants to tell me about their interest in photography.
 How well do they know their cameras, and if they are looking to learn anything in particular or maybe a special technique.

 Most of the time, people say that they like to take better portraits and improve on family holiday pictures.
 Nature, landscapes, street, night photography, learn how to photograph the Milky Way or Northern Lights.